[{"type":"span","children":[{"text":"Join now"}]}]

 Semaglutide (Wegovy, Ozempic, Rybelsus)

-Known under the brand name Wegovy, semaglutide is FDA-approved for weight management and comes with a maximum prescribed dose of 2.4 mg.
-“Wegovy is inducing an average 15% reduction in baseline body weight, roughly twice as much as other types of FDA-approved weight-loss medications,” says Wadden
+Known under the brand name Wegovy, semaglutide is FDA-approved for obesity management and comes with a maximum prescribed dose of 2.4 mg.
+“Wegovy is inducing an average 15% reduction in baseline body weight, roughly twice as much as other earlier types of FDA-approved weight-loss medications,” says Wadden

 There is an oral semaglutide option under the brand name Rybelsus, which is approved for type 2 diabetes treatment.
 However, studies have shown some weight loss but not as much as Wegovy, so it’s not approved for the treatment of obesity.
-While injectables and oral medications haven’t been compared in a head-to-head study, the injectable forms of the drug may be more effective for weight loss because they contribute to higher blood levels of the medication, Kushner says.
+There are currently studies testing an oral form of semaglutide for weight management that is a higher dose and will likely be FDA approved in the future for obesity.

 Liraglutide (Saxenda, Victoza)